Top 10 Infamous Serial Killers from Ancient History

-While these questions about the nature of a serial killer remain unanswered, another point of intrigue is this: Why is Jack the Ripper the most famous serial killer in history, when there have been more brutal and monstrous serial killers before him?
-If you don’t believe us, the extremely repellent serial killers of antiquity that follow, will help you realize that some of them make the famous unidentified British serial killer look like a novice in comparison!
+Serial killers are not a new phenomenon.
+Before Jack the Ripper began his legendary killing spree in London in the 1800s, there is a long list of infamous serial killers active throughout history.
+Why is it that Jack the Ripper the most famous serial killer in history, when there have been more brutal and monstrous serial killers before him?
+If you don’t believe us, just take a look at the following list of the worst serial killers of antiquity which make the famous, and yet unidentified, British serial killer look like a novice in comparison!

-In Greek mythology we meet the first serial killer in popular culture.
-Procrustes, also known as "the stretcher,” is a legendary killer from Attica that kept a house by the side of a busy road where he offered hospitality to passing strangers.
+The first ancient serial killer to appear in popular culture can be found in Greek mythology .
+The infamous serial killer, Procrustes, also known as "the stretcher,” is a legendary killer from Attica that kept a house by the side of a busy road where he offered hospitality to passing strangers.
 He usually invited travelers in for a comforting meal and a night's rest in his very “special” iron bed.
-If a victim was shorter than the bed, he stretched him by hammering or racking the body to fit.
-Alternatively, if the victim was longer than the bed, he cut off the legs to make the body fit the bed’s length.
-As you probably understand, in both cases the victim died.

 Fortunately, Procrustes was destroyed by his own method by the younger and stronger Theseus, who would later murder the Minotaur of Crete as well.
 Procrustes is still discussed today thanks to his “Procrustean bed,” which has become proverbial for arbitrarily—and violently—forcing someone or something to fit into an unnatural scheme or pattern.